 • Is conversion tracking set up?

-• Is Search Console linked with Google Analytics?
+• Is Google Search Console linked with Google Analytics?

 Website design and usability are also critical factors for SEO, not only in terms of gaining rankings and traffic but for generating conversions from your traffic.